 The use of dietary supplements should not replace a healthy lifestyle, as exercise, diet, and stress-management techniques all play a role in supporting sexual health and libido.
 For women, there are a number of other techniques that can be incorporated into a daily routine that may boost the overall quality of sexual experience.

-What nutrients, compounds, and herbs do you use to support your sex drive?
+What nutrients, supplements, and herbs do you use to support your sex drive?
 Leave a comment and let us know!

 - John P. Melnyk, Massimo F. Marcone.
 Aphrodisiacs from plant and animal sources--A review of current scientific literature.
 Food Research International.
 Volume 44, Issue 4, May 2011, Pages 840-850.